orrery-techeco/white-paper/README.md

 ## The Roadmap: An Invitation

 The creation of Orrery is an immense undertaking that will only be possible as a community effort.
-Our roadmap is focused on delivering tangible software value at each stage.
+Our roadmap is focused on delivering tangible value at each stage.

 - **Stage 1: The Paradigm.** Our entire focus is on proving the SCM.
 We will build a proof-of-concept version of the `Gravity` shell as a cross-platform application and foster a foundational community of contributors.
 - **Stage 2: The Architecture.** With a successful `Gravity` shell, we will begin development on the first version of Orrery OS, integrating the SCM into the core of a custom Linux distribution.
-- **Stage 3: The Ecosystem.** Once the OS is mature, we will develop the software suites and explore the partnerships needed to bring the Orrery vision to dedicated hardware.
+- **Stage 3: The Leap.** Once the OS is mature and has a dedicated user base, we will form a legal entity and seek the capital required to begin hardware research and development.
+This is the critical transition from a software project to an ecosystem company.
+- **Stage 4: The Synthesis.** With funding and hardware partnerships, we will bring the first Orrery devices and curated software suites to market, realizing the complete vision of a seamlessly integrated ecosystem.

 This is not a promise of a finished product.
 It is an invitation to an exploration.
 It is a call to developers, designers, and thinkers who believe in a more open, transparent, and empowering digital future.